 - Home Town: Honolulu, Hawaii

 Aloha!
-My name is Ye Won Ham, and I am a sophomore in Winthrop House studying Molecular and Cellular Biology with a secondary in GHHP.
+My name is Ye Won Ham, and I am a junior studying Molecular and Cellular Biology with a secondary in GHHP.
 Born and raised in Hawaii, I was lucky enough to grow and learn in such a culturally diverse place.
 With this diversity, however, came many challenges, one of which was differences in health outcomes due to cultural health disparities and language barriers.
 As a result, I became really interested in tackling these problems, especially as someone who wants to pursue medicine.
 Currently, I’m doing an internship with ThinkNeuro on their second medical language exchange project, conducting research at the Nett Lab on the biosynthesis and role of medicinal alkaloids, and exploring different communities at Harvard.
 Outside of school, I enjoy taking workshops through the ceramics program, playing golf, and watching K-dramas (contact me for recs!).
 Please feel free to reach out if you have any questions about global health at Harvard, being pre-med, or would just like to chat over a cup of coffee!

 - Areas of interest in Global Health: Cultural health disparities, cross-cultural medicine, language barriers in healthcare, and infectious disease